elizobo/LR_tutorial/index.md

 ## Basics for working with the binomial

 We often have work with binary data in ecology.
 Whether measuring germination success, the presence of a species in a quadrat, or an animal's behavior choice, we are left with a binary response variable.
-To see how this binary is effected by a continuous variable, often an environmental gradient, we can carry out logistic regression.
+To see how this binary is affected by a continuous variable (often an environmental gradient) we can carry out logistic regression.

 __All the B-word Terminology__